Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal States (Extended Version): Manifold-Intercept Method

 \subsection{Manifold-Intercept Method}

-The key idea of MIM is that when the current state vector is ``higher'' (or ``lower'') than the lower-order optimal-trajectory manifold of the terminal state vector, the control tends to choose the minimum (or maximum) value to allow the system to enter the constant velocity phase of minimum (or maximum) velocity, i.e., $\underline{n-1}$ (or $\overline{n-1}$) as quick as possible.
+The key idea of MIM is to follow a greedy and conservative principle.
+When the current state vector is ``higher'' (or ``lower'') than the lower-order optimal-trajectory manifold of the terminal state vector, the control greedily chooses the minimum (or maximum) value to drive the system to enter the constant velocity phase of minimum (or maximum) velocity, i.e., $\underline{n-1}$ (or $\overline{n-1}$) as quick as possible, conservatively considering state constraints.
+Once the states enter the lower order optimal-trajectory manifold, the states move along lower order trajectories to reach the terminal states, where the Bellman's principle of optimality \cite{bellman1952theory} is applied.

 \begin{definition} The \textbf{proper-position function} is defined as $p^*:\dom p^*\to\R$, $\left(\vx_0,\vxf;\vM\right)\mapsto \hat{x}_n$, where